Quantum-Light-Matter-Cooperative-QLMC/CTR/README.md

 #### OAM Bunch
-An OAM bunch includes an azimuthhally structured transverse profile:
+An OAM bunch includes an azimuthally structured transverse profile:

 $\rho(\bar{r})\propto \frac{(x^2+y^2)^{\ell}}{\pi^{3/2}}\exp{\left(-\frac{x^2+y^2}{2\sigma^2_T}\right)}\exp{\left(-\frac{z^2}{2\sigma^2_L}\right)}$.

 #### Airy Bunch
-An Airy bunch serves as a unique case as Airy distributions do not belong to the family of eigenfunctions of the angular momentum operator and therefore do not share the common structure of Gaussian and OAM beams.
-Therefore, the Airy bunch is defined with respect to two dimensions rather than three: a propagation distance $z$ and a transverse simension $x$, where $s=\frac{x}{\sigma_T}$ and $\xi=\frac{z}{k\sigma_T}$:
+An Airy bunch serves as a unique case, as Airy distributions do not belong to the family of eigenfunctions of the angular momentum operator and therefore do not share the common structure of Gaussian and OAM beams.
+Therefore, the Airy bunch is defined with respect to two dimensions rather than three: a propagation distance $z$ and a transverse dimension $x$, where $s=\frac{x}{\sigma_T}$ and $\xi=\frac{z}{k\sigma_T}$:

 $\rho(\xi,s)\propto\text{Ai}\left(s-\frac{\xi^2}{4}+ia s\right)\exp{\left(a\left[s-\frac{\xi^2}{2}\right]+i\left[\frac{s\xi}{2}-\frac{\xi^3}{12}+\frac{a^2\xi}{2}\right]\right)}$.

 ### 4. Form Factor Calculation
-The bunch form factor is calculated from the FOurier transform of the charge density:
+The bunch form factor is calculated from the Fourier transform of the charge density:

 $f(\bar{k}) = \int \rho(\bar{r})e^{i\bar{k} \cdot \bar{r}} d^3\bar{r}$.